(3 credits) 2 hours lecture, 2 hours lab

 Here is an example of a course project from Comm 3600:

 Usability testing is part of developing user-centric design.
 Conducting a usability test measures the task success, user satisfaction, and errors of a product.
 The data gathered from a usability test could answer questions such as: Will users recommend the product?
-Do users feel good about the product or themselves after using it?
-What are the..
+Do users feel good about the product or themselves after..